Essential Info for Thailand

 Emergency contacts: 191 (police, general), 1554 (ambulance), 199 (fire)

-Transport and driving: Cars drive on the left hand side.
+Transport and driving: Cars drive on the left-hand side of the road.
 Roads are usually in good condition but traffic in Bangkok is notorious for congestion and drivers can behave erratically.
 There are good public transport networks in Thailand with most long-distance travel done by bus and most short distances by motorcycle.